Kensington (3 to 11 years)

 - Individual access to digital devices to support student learning.

-- Google Drive so students can easily collaborate on projects.
+- Google Classroom so students can easily collaborate on projects.

-- Students have access to a garden featuring a climbing frame, sandpit and wide range of educational toys and equipment.
+- A garden featuring a climbing frame, sandpit and wide range of educational toys and equipment.

-- A dedicated sports centre, which is a 15-minute bus ride away.
+- Access to a dedicated sports centre, which is a 15-minute bus ride away.
 It features a large sports hall, climbing wall and dance studio.